dhruvbhrdwj/LTvDFCCILrag/README.md

 # arbitrationGPT
-Building the basic RAG for Aritration cases
+Building a basic RAG for Arbitration cases